danielgp1/Discord-GameBot/README.md

 ## 🧐 About <a name = "about"></a>

-The project represents an implementation of a discord game bot.
+The project represents an implementation of a discord game bot. <br>
-You can play Tic-Tac-Toe, Rock-Paper-Scissors, Hangman and Akinator.
+You can play Tic-Tac-Toe, Rock-Paper-Scissors, Hangman and Akinator. <br>
 More games to be added soon or later.

 ## 🏁 Getting Started <a name = "getting_started"></a>